PierreIsCoding/sdiy/Eurorack_Case/README.md

 # A DIY case for the Eurorack Synth
 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Eurorack_Case/images/20211107_111139.jpg" height="400" />

-This design is a simple lightweight Skiff case for Eurorack.
-I used the "Behringer System 55 CP1A" for power.
+This design is a simple lightweight skiff case for Eurorack.

+## Files
+- STEP files
+- Main dimensions

 ## Create Alu Back Plate
 - I used some 1mm waste ALU plate.
 You can cut these aluminium with a stanley knive.
 Just scratch both sides a few times with your knive.
 If you bend one side repeatedly while holding the other firmly on the edge of a table you can break it off after a short while.
 - Bending without breaking is a bit more difficult.
 See image.
-I used damp towels for grip and a strong piece of wood to keep things in line.
+I used two damp towels for more grip and a strong piece of wood to bend it all.
 I bended the side with a soft hamer and pushing and pulling manually.
+- Idea: use some strong cardboard instead.

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Eurorack_Case/images/20211101_142202.jpg" height="400" /> <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Eurorack_Case/images/20211101_150538.jpg" height="400" />